farahadina/Mutant-Spike-Altered-Binding-/README.md

-# 🧬 ⁠Pemodelan Struktur 3D dan Analisis Potensi Interaksi Variasi Protein Spike RBD SARS-CoV-2 terhadap ACE2 dengan SWISS-MODEL
+# 🧬 3D Structural Modeling and Analysis of the Interaction Potential of SARS-CoV-2 Spike RBD Variants with ACE2 Using SWISS-MODEL

-## 📌 Gambaran Umum
+## Overview
-Repositori ini berisi proyek bioinformatika yang berfokus pada pemodelan dan analisis interaksi antara varian spike Receptor Binding Domain (RBD) SARS-CoV-2 dan Receptor permukaan sel manusia Angiotensin-Converting-Enzymes 2 (ACE2) sebagai protein pintu masuk SARS-CoV-2 yang umumnya ditemukan di paru-paru, jantung dan ginjal, menggunakan pendekatan komputasional.
+This repository contains bionformatics project focused on modeling and analyzing the interaction between SARS-CoV-2 spike Receptor Binding Domain (RBD) variants and the human cell surafce Receptor Angiostensin-Converting-Enzymes 2 (ACE2) as the SARS-CoV-2 entry protein commonly found in the lungs, heart, and kidneys, using computational approaches.

 Proyek ini membandingkan antara:
 - Wild Type RBD (6M0J)
 - Mutant N501Y RBD
 - Triple Mutant Q493A/N501A/K417A RBD

-Analyses performed include:
+Analisis yang dilakukan meliputi:
-- 3D structure modeling
+- Pemodelan struktur 3D
-- Structural validation
+- Validasi struktur
-- RMSD analysis
+- Analisis RMSD
-- Binding site analysis
+- Analisis binding site
-- Hydrogen bond interaction analysis
+- Analisis interaksi ikatan hidrogen

 ---